AvivLugasi/Sudoku-Solver/README.md

 clicking on the reveal all button, in the end he can clear the board and fill it again.<br>

 The logic behind the solver function:<br>
-1) For each empty cell i removed digits that it cannot be filled with(already exists in the same row/column/box).<br>
+1)For each empty cell i removed digits that it cannot be filled with(already exists in the same row/column/box).<br>
 2)Using backtracking with only the possible digits for each empty cell.<br>
 <br>
 linkedIn of creator:<br>